Zowe-Java-SDK/ZosShell/README.md

         }
     ]

-Configuration json formatted file is required for the application to work properly.
+JSON configuration file is required for the application to work properly.
 Any error in finding the file or parsing the JSON string will result in the application being unusable; it will display an error and any input will close the app.

+The following screenshot displays ZosShell shell window with custom windows properties defined within the "window" JSON section.

+Here the window is set to display its background in green and font as yellow/bold.

 ![Demo](https://github.com/frankgiordano/ZosShell/blob/master/demos/colors.gif)